-Card Details: Citi Simplicity has no late fees, no penalty rate and $0* annual fee, so it’s ideal for customers who have had trouble managing credit cards payments.
-Citi is currently offering 0%* for 18 months on purchases* and balance transfers* (with a $5 or 3% transfer fee, whichever is greater).
+Card Details: Citi Simplicity has no late fees, no penalty rate and annual fee, so it’s ideal for customers who have had trouble managing credit cards payments.
+Citi is currently offering (with a $5 or 5% transfer fee, whichever is greater).
 The card also comes with price protection, identity theft protection and assistance, and travel and purchase protection benefits.

 Why We Picked It: This card offers solid points rewards and a chance to build credit for students — talk about a win, win.